MODERATE-Project/moderate-docs/docs/tools-and-services/eso_A1.2.md

 This tool enables the user to control the heating requirement in dependency of a weather forecast.
 This enables targeted control of the room air temperature so that the user does not have to worry about it.
 If the weather forecast indicates that a certain temperature limit will be exceeded over the next few days, the room temperature setpoint is lowered as a precaution, thus minimizing the heating requirement.

+The tool is an optimization skill that works especially in combination with a MyGekko building automation system.

 ## User Guide